megoth/icanhasweb/contents/projects/index.md

 template: projects.jade
 ---

-Projects I'm currently and have been working on
+Here are all projects that I have some association with and that have a public repository.